In this tutorial, you’ll learn everything you need to know about Bollinger Bands.

 Here we eliminate two standard deviations from the value obtained from the 20 periods moving average.

-As we have mentioned, the moving average that is usually used is that of 20 periods, but we can modify that value when circumstances force us to do so.
+As we have mentioned, the moving average usually used is 20 periods, but we can modify that value when circumstances force us to do so.

 As the number of periods involved lengthens, the number of standard deviations used should be increased.